SwornimRajDhakal/SwornimRajDhakal/README.md

 #### I am a passionate Data Visualization enthusiast and Developer.
 ![I am a passionate Data Visualization enthusiast and Developer.](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-feel free to check out my projects.

-Skills: Python - Datavisualization / Ms Excel/ Power BI / HTML / CSS /JS/ MYSQL

-- 🔭 I’m currently working on https://www.sidekam.com
-- 🌱 I’m currently learning : Python - Datavisualization / Ms Excel/ Power BI / HTML / CSS /JS/ MYSQL
-- 👯 I’m looking to collaborate on with like minded people
-- 🤔 I’m looking for help with finding a stable IT job in the UK
-- 💬 Ask me about My project if you are curious
-- 📫 How to reach me: www.swornimrajdhakal@gmail.com
-- 😄 Pronouns: He/Him

 The links below are **clickable** and leads to my projects.